John Chillas

 John Stalker Chillas (born 31 July 1951) is a Scottish professional golfer.
-He won the Scottish PGA Championship twice, in 1976 and 2001.
 He has also won three times on the European Seniors Tour.

+Career

-He tied for 52nd place in the 1984 Open Championship.
+During his regular career, he won the Scottish PGA Championship twice: in 1976 and 2001.
+He also tied for 52nd place in the 1984 Open Championship.

-His best season on the Seniors Tour was 2004 when, in addition to winning the end-of-season Estoril Seniors Tour Championship, he was runner-up 5 times and third on two other occasions.
-From late August to late September he was runner-up in 4 successive tournaments, the Charles Church Scottish Seniors Open, the Bovis Lend Lease European Senior Masters, The Daily Telegraph Turismo Andaluz European Seniors Match Play Championship and the ADT English Seniors Open.
-He finished the season third in the order of merit.
+His best season on the European Senior Tour was 2004.
+In addition to winning the end-of-season Estoril Seniors Tour Championship, he was runner-up five times and third on two other occasions.
+From late August to late September he was runner-up in four consecutive tournaments: the Charles Church Scottish Seniors Open, the Bovis Lend Lease European Senior Masters, The Daily Telegraph Turismo Andaluz European Seniors Match Play Championship, and the ADT English Seniors Open.
+He finished the season 3rd in the Order of Merit.
+In 2005, he finished in second place at the Australian PGA Seniors Championship, the top senior tournament in Australia, only behind American Tom Purtzer.